+When the BSS Link disablement indication subfield is set to 1, the AP MLD shall include the BSS Link Disablement Parameters field in the EHT Operation element.

-The AP MLD may announce to its associated non-AP MLDs ahead of the link disablement by setting the Link Disablement Count subfield in the EHT Operation element to a non-zero value.
-The Link disablement initiated by an AP MLD should be scheduled so that all non-AP STAs operating on the link that are affiliated with the non-AP MLD associated with that AP MLD have the opportunity to receive at least one Beacon frame indicating when the link disablement will take effect.
+The AP MLD may announce to its associated non-AP MLDs ahead of the BSS link disablement by setting the BSS Link Disablement Count subfield in the BSS Link Disablement Parameters field of the EHT Operation element to a non-zero value.
+The BSS Link disablement initiated by an AP MLD should be scheduled so that all non-AP STAs operating on the link that are affiliated with the non-AP MLD associated with that AP MLD have the opportunity to receive at least one Beacon frame indicating when the BSS link disablement will take effect.
+The AP MLD may announce a periodic BSS link disablement by additionally setting the BSS Link Disablement Period subfield in the BSS Link Disablement Parameters field of the EHT Operation element to a non-zero value.
+A link that is set as a BSS disabled link which is announced with the BSS Link Disablement Duration subfield in the BSS Link Disablement Parameters field of the EHT Operation element not set to 65535, shall be enabled by the AP MLD before the expiry of the time indicated in the BSS Link Disablement Duration field.

 Note: The link is disabled only if both Link Disablement indication subfield is equal to 1 and the Link Disablement Count subfield is equal to 0 in the EHT Operation element.